 - Incitement to Sin: As a possessing entity or evil genius of the household (as noted in Roman contexts), the demon can incite humans to murder and to commit other grave sins, driving the individual to further wickedness.

-- Execution of Infernal Justice: He serves in the role of Chief Executioner of Hell, suggesting the power to inflict the most brutal and final forms of punishment and torture upon condemned souls.
+- Execution of Infernal Justice: He serves in the role of Chief Executioner of Hell, suggesting the power to inflict the most brutal and final forms of punishment and torture on condemned souls.

 - Torment and Psychological Affliction: He is inherently a tormenting spirit.
 The demon has powers over the mental and spiritual well-being of his victims, likely inducing guilt, despair, and madness.